First Impressions of Yerevan

 Noy has a cellar full of wine casks from the early 1900s, which were saved despite the factory being left in a state of abandonment before new ownership rebuilt it.
 The barrels are so large that wine is still being bottled from them.
 You can smell the grapes in the air.
 We thought this part of the tour was the most interesting.

 There is a lot of national pride in Armenia and certain things are claimed as exclusively or originally Armenian, such as the “Armenian double knot” in carpet weaving, which is the same as the Turkish double knot.
-A saleslady in a nuts and dried fruit shop claimed churchkela is Armenian.
-She was very surprised when we said it’s common in Cyprus and Turkey too.
-She admitted that it’s made in Georgia, but apparently “only with hazelnuts and not very good.”
+A saleslady in a nuts and dried fruit shop said the strings of walnuts dipped in grape juice are Armenian and that in Georgia they’re made “only with hazelnuts and not very good,” which was pretty funny.

 Visiting in the Spring